Updated recipe: https://bit.ly/2RCy1cs

 I am starting to look out for light and healthy banchan (side dishes) since I’ve been eating way too much meat and proteins in my diet.
 The great thing about Korean side dishes is that practically any vegetable can be pickled or fermented (like kimchi), and even better they provide loads of nutritional benefits.
 This side dish is no exception – mu saengchae (seasoned thinly sliced radish).
 My parents used to eat this a lot when I was younger and I didn’t care for it too much (actually just preferred the meatier dishes) but my somewhat acquired taste has come full circle and now I enjoy all of them.
 Anyways, mu saengchae is super easy to make, so give it a try for some extra side dishes during meal time or use as an essential ingredient for bibimbap.

-- 1/2 of a daikon or Korean radish
+- 1/2 daikon or Korean radish

 - 1 tsp salt